farisariefm/Analisis-Faktor-Popularitas-Artikel-Berita-di-Berbagai-Platform-Media-Sosial-/README.md

 ## Objectives

 The project aims to analyze the factors influencing news article popularity on various social media platforms (focused on LinkedIn, GooglePlus, and Facebook).
-It intends to provide valuable insights into the factors affecting article popularity, facilitating better strategies for news publication to be implemented starting in 2024.
+It intends to provide valuable insights into the factors affecting article popularity, facilitating better strategies for news publication.

 ## Problem Statements